 From Amazon– The book…”tells the story of Edward Waverley, a naïve young man who is posted to Scotland with his regiment.
 Edward must decide whether he will follow the civilization he has always known, or be drawn into an older world of honor.”
-Edinburgh’s own Waverly Train station is named for this novel.
+Edinburgh’s own Waverly Train station is named for this novel and it has the distinction of being the only train station with a literary name.
 The station and the Sir Walter Scott monument are must see for literary tourists.

 Outlander, Diana Gabaldon

+Outlander is responsible for a resurgent interest in Scottish books.
+It has the right mix of fantasy, romance and bloody Scottish clan wars.
 A British combat nurse, just back from World War II is reunited with her husband on a second honeymoon in Scotland.
 She steps between two stones in an ancient standing circle and is whisked away to a warring and dangerous Scotland of 1743.
 The book offers a fictional backdrop to Scotland’s Highland history and it’s a rollicking adventure.
-And if you like the first one, there are seven more to keep you busy.
+And if you like the first one, there are seven more novels and a TV series to keep you busy.

 At the Water’s Edge, Sara Gruen

 The author of Water for Elephants comes back with the story of a couple who, after disgracing themselves in the Philadelphia society scene, are banished to the highlands on a scheme to track down the Loch Ness monster.
 From the reviews, “a story about opening up to our inner self.”